serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 ## Finalize the setup

 Now add one instance to each layer.
-You can do this from both `Layers` and `Instances` page in the OpsWorks UI.
+You can do this from both `Layers` and `Instances` pages in the OpsWorks UI.
 I use Ubuntu 14.04 for node.js app layer and Amazon Linux 2014.09 for mongo layer.

-Put some meaningful name to the mongo instance `Hostname` parameter - this data goes to `/etc/hosts` on each instance.
+Give some meaningful name for the mongo instance (the `Hostname` parameter).
+This data goes to `/etc/hosts` on each instance.

 For example, if the mongo host is 'my-app-db' then the node.js app can connect to the database using `mongodb://my-app-db/dbname` connection string.